v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 In Azure FHIR data architectures, Azure API for FHIR receives REST API requests from client apps and manages all FHIR data persistance and retrieval tasks.
 Meanwhile, the open-source [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) acts as a checkpoint surrounding Azure API for FHIR, filtering the incoming and outgoing data according to a set of admin-defined rules.

 For bulk ingestion of FHIR data into Azure API for FHIR, Microsoft offers the open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) utility.
-With FHIR-Bulk loader, admins can import large amounts of FHIR data into Azure API for FHIR in one click.
+With FHIR-Bulk loader, admins can import large amounts of FHIR data into Azure API for FHIR at one time.
 The FHIR Bulk-Loader can import data from FHIR Bundles (compressed and non-compressed) as well as FHIR NDJSON files.
-Please visit [here](https://github.com/microsoft/fhir-loader) to learn more about the FHIR-Bulk Loader.

 ## Learning Objectives
 + Use an ARM template to deploy Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader